danhans42/nxflash/README.md

 * There is NO CRC/CHECKSUM/VERIFICATION

 Currently there are no CRC checks on transmitted/received data and the protocol is very simple.
-In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means to flash as a contingency.
-When writing this I had the occasional timeout when using the tools on Linux.
-The issue turned out to be a fake FTDI UART.
+In testing I never once had an issue with transmission errors, but just be careful and ensure you have other means of recovery as a backup (ie from CD).

-I would recommend avoiding FTDI232 based adapters unless they are 100% genuine as the counterfeit adapters are a bit flakey.
-Adafruit and Sparkfun are genuine but expensive.

 * ROM/BIOS Download